Language: 🇺🇸 🇲🇽 🇷🇺

 Provide tracking numbers, photos, screenshots of the listing, and any seller communications to strengthen your case.

-Critical Deadline: If you don't escalate within 20 days, the dispute closes automatically and you lose your right to a PayPal claim.
+Critical deadline: if you do not escalate within 20 days, the dispute closes automatically and you lose your right to a PayPal claim.

 PayPal holds seller funds to manage risk.
 Common triggers include:

-• High-risk categories: Electronics, tickets, gift cards, etc.
+• High-risk categories: electronics, tickets, gift cards, and similar

 Standard holds last 21 days but may be released earlier if you add tracking information showing delivery, the buyer leaves positive feedback, or PayPal's risk assessment improves for your account.

-Tip: Always upload tracking numbers immediately after shipping — this is the fastest way to release held funds.
+Tip: always upload tracking numbers immediately after shipping, since that is the fastest way to release held funds.

 A PayPal account limitation restricts your ability to send, receive, or withdraw funds.
-PayPal imposes limitations when they detect unusual activity, policy violations, or need to verify your identity.
+PayPal imposes limitations when it detects unusual activity, policy violations, or needs to verify your identity.

 To resolve it: